 Setting up private DNS on Android is very easy, in fact much easier than for iPhone.

 - Open Settings and then go to Connections.

 - Select Private DNS.

-- You can use the automatic setting, or choose a custom provider.
-Many people choose Cloudflare for speed.
+You can use the automatic setting, or choose a custom provider.
+Many people pick Cloudflare for speed.
 Set the Private DNS provider hostname to

 1dot1dot1dot1.cloudflare-dns.comto use Cloudflare encrypted DNS.